nseidm1/TaskExecutor/README.md

 Tasks will be restored from a persisted state on disk; and depending on the Service MODE can even continue execution automatically or wait for an Activity to launch to provide a ui callback.

 The heart of Task is the abstract method task() that you'll override to define what your Task does.
+The same pattern as defining a Runnable.
 If designed as a static inner class do not reference stuff outside of the Task's scope, keep everything within the Task itself to gracefully accommodate restoration from disk, the launching of new activities, and just for general good coding practice.